 The Share Plate Guide to...
 Cradle Coast Eats

-Mountainous terrain, ancient rainforest and a pounding ocean: Tasmania’s beauty is raw.
-It’s this blend of rugged and refined that makes the state a utopia for food-lovers.
-From the surrounds of Devonport heading up to Stanley and Robbins Island, the Cradle to Coast Tasting Trail highlights the finest produce Tasmania’s bountiful north-west has to offer.
+We're always on the lookout for great spots to eat wherever we go.
+Northern Tassie is a utopia for food-lovers.
+From the surrounds of Devonport heading up to Stanley, the Cradle to Coast Tasting Trail provides a mapped guide to the finest produce Tasmania's north-west has to offer.

 An industrial-style setting frames an open kitchen inside CharlotteJack, the new restaurant from celebrity chef Ben Millbourne.
 Housed at Providore Place in Devonport next to Southern Wild Distillery, the restaurant is at the centre of what could grow to become an Australian food innovation hub over the next few years.
 Both intimate and relaxed, CharlotteJack is a celebration of food, family and fun, with a ‘Farm to Fork’ philosophy that has led to a locavore menu which showcase the farmers, fishermen, growers and winemakers surrounding Devonport – get in touch to book one of their Produce Tours and meet the makers up close.

 - We want to just say order one of everything on the share plate menu, though the Fried Chicken is a customer favourite for a reason

 Owner and Chef Joseph Bugg operates Palate as a café-and-restaurant serving beautifully presented dishes and pop-up degustation dinners that book out months in advance.
 A strong supporter of the local community, he purchases produce from neighbouring farms and uses microgreens grown kilometres away by the social enterprise initiative Produce to the People.

 - With a menu that rotates as much as this, we'd recommend you get in touch with Joseph to see when the next available dinner spot is - it will be well worth the wait!